Best Sandals for Neuropathy for Minimal Pain

 Sports Sandal for Neuropathy

-For sports and outdoor wear to the beach and gym, I highly recommend the On The Go model from Skechers if you suffer from Neuropathy.
+If you suffer from neuropathy and want to wear sports and outdoor wear to the beach and gym, I highly recommend the On The Go model from Skechers.
+This shoe features the 5 Gen cushioning system that Skechers shoes offer, providing excellent shock absorbency and comfort for Neuropathic feet.

 • This shoe features the famous 5 Gen cushioning system that Skechers shoes offer.